Cyrken/html-css/html-semantics/README.md

 ```

 Another good example of when to use a `<br>` tag would be in poems: each stanza is a paragraph, and each line as a break after it.

+### Horizontal rule

+HTML has a tag called the horizontal rule, the `<hr>` tag.
+It’s meant to be used as a thematic break in your content.

+A great example of a thematic break is from novels: when you’re reading a novel and there is a space between paragraphs, or a little decoration: that’s an `<hr>`, because it’s a scene break.

+The default CSS style, applied by browsers, to `<hr>` tags is to make it look like a line. **Do not use an `<hr>` to make lines, that’s not its purpose.** If you want to make a line, use CSS.

 ### More specific elements